-I was talking to a CIO of a high yielding Hedge Fund recently.
+I was talking to a CIO of a high yielding Hedge Fund recently who found himself in the classic build vs. buy dilemma.
 He described a need in his org around classical security master features along with reporting and position aggregating needs which were “data warehouseish” in nature.
-I consider him to be a tech guru and he has a strong track record of delivering on time, and he asked if he could just build it himself.
-He found himself in the classic build vs. buy dilemma.
+I consider him to be a tech guru and he has a strong track record of delivering on time, and he asked if he could just build it himself. .

 I was able to tell him with confidence that even with the right balance of domain IP and development resources, it will take 2-3 years to get a first stable cut out.
 Even longer if it’s meant to be truly multi-domain (i.e. Products, positions, customers, counterparties with the hardest part being modeling the links between these).
 You simply can’t just throw bodies at this.

 He asked how I arrived at this number.
 Well, we’ve been doing this for 30 years.
 Here’s the thought process I described:

 To build it, there are largely 5 areas you can break the work up into:

 - Constant regulatory scrutiny translates to ever increasing transparency and lineage requirements

 - Relationships between instruments, counterparties, clients and products have to be factored in

 - Multi-domain schemas become exponentially complex to design i.e. a counterparty of a trade, could be a client in an adjacent business, and an issuer of debt held elsewhere.
 This holistic view is critical for the risk management operation (I know Wall Street has a short memory, but c’mon 2008 was not that long ago!!)

 - This part tends is the most proprietary and painful part of a “self-build”, which can pose a real risk to business continuity.
 Call it the last mile!